Blotch3D/Blotch3D/README.md

 Setting and dynamically changing a sprite's scale, orientation, and position
 ============================================================================

-Each sprite has a "Matrix" member that defines its orientation, scale, position, etc. relative to its parent sprite, or to an unmodified coordinate system if there is no parent.
+Each sprite has a "Matrix" member.
+The Matrix member defines the sprite's orientation, scale, position, etc. relative to its parent sprite, or to an unmodified coordinate system if there is no parent.
 There are many static and instance methods of the Matrix class that let you easily set and change the scaling, position, rotation, etc. of a matrix.
+For example, to set the scale, assign the sprite's Matrix to Matrix.CreateScale().
+You can also create matrices by multiplying existing matrices or create them piecemeal.

 When you change anything about a sprite's matrix, you also change it for its child sprites, if any.
 That is, subsprites reside in the parent